Our mission is to promote science and technology education through amateur rocketry and robotic endeavors.

 To launch an open source liquid fueled rocket to an altitude of 5km.

-Eric Sims is the President of LBR and leads development of mechicanical and electrical systems.
+Eric Sims is the President of LBR and leads development of mechanical and electrical systems.
 He is an Electrical Engineering Student at University of Hartford.

 Giselle Koo is a prolific project-starter.
 At LBR, she does PCB design, software, and web design.
-Currently studying Engineering Science at Tunxis Community College.
+She is currently studying Engineering Science at Tunxis Community College.